comp426-2022-fall/a99-Team-27/docs/management.md

-Planning:
+## Planning guide:

 12/3

-Created repository, meet as a group to discuss overall plans
+Create repository, meet as a group to discuss overall plans

 12/4

-Collaborated to creat UI wireframes and decided on website layout
+Collaborate to create UI wireframes and decide on website layout

 12/6

-Started basic setup and worked on backend development
+Start basic setup and work mostly on backend development

 12/7

-Work on frontend development
+Work mostly on frontend development and website UI

 12/8

 Fixing bugs and touching up CSS on frontend

-Group Member Roles:
+## Group Member Roles:

 Oriana: focused mostly on front end and debugging